Skip to content

 NOTE This line is a comment and will not be displayed.

-• VTT can support multiple language subtitles through metadata or HTML5's <track> tag.
+• VTT can support multi-language subtitles through metadata or the HTML5 <track> tag.

 • Text Formatting: Supports HTML tags for simple text formatting, such as bold and italics.

-• Styling and Positioning: Allows setting the style and position of subtitles via CSS.
+• Styling and Positioning: Styles and positions of subtitles can be set through CSS.

 • Annotations and Metadata: Supports adding annotation information without affecting subtitle display.